cometbft/knowledge-base/protocols/abci/addressing-1174.md

 Another example is when `ProcessProposal` needs to read the system clock in order to perform its checks (e.g. Proposer-Based Timestamp when expressed as an ABCI 1.0 application).

+### Problem Statement

 In principle, if an application's implementation of `PrepareProposal` and `ProcessProposal` is not able to fulfill coherence and determinism requirements, CometBFT cannot guarantee consensus _termination_ in all runs of the system.
+> ⚠️ Warning!!! ⚠️
-As a result, the application designers a priori must start considering both CometBFT and their application as one monolithic block, in order to reason about termination.
+> If they decide to follow this road, the application designers a priori must start considering both CometBFT and their application
+> as one monolithic block, in order to reason about termination.
-We thus lose the modularity provided when fulfilling the ABCI 1.0 requirements.
+> We thus lose the modularity provided when fulfilling the ABCI 1.0 requirements.
-Remember that CometBFT's consensus algorithm (Tendermint) is a well-known algorithm that has been studied, reviewed, formally analyzed, model-checked, etc.
+> Remember that CometBFT's consensus algorithm (Tendermint) is a well-known algorithm that
+> has been studied, reviewed, formally analyzed, model-checked, etc.
-The combination of CometBFT and an arbitrary application as one single algorithm cannot leverage that extensive body of research applied to the Tendermint algorithm.
+> The combination of CometBFT and an arbitrary application as one single algorithm cannot
+> leverage that extensive body of research applied to the Tendermint algorithm.
-This situation is risky and undesirable.
+> This situation is risky and undesirable.

 So, the questions that arise are the following.
 Can we come up with a set of weaker requirements